-DVI\$\PATH\NOT\RESPONDING
+DVI\$ PATH NOT RESPONDING

-On Alpha and I64, returns an unsigned longword, interpreted as Boolean.
+On Alpha and Integrity server systems, returns an unsigned longword, interpreted as Boolean.
 A value of 1 indicates the specified path is marked as not responding.

 This item code is usually used with the PATHNAME parameter.
 If the PATHNAME parameter is omitted, information about the current path of the multipath device is returned.